Champika Ranawaka: Allegations of racism

 In 2008 Ranawaka called the Muslim community in Sri Lanka 'outsiders' sparking widespread protests.

 In 2012, Ranawaka warned the Tamil people that they would receive a hundred Mullivaikkals if they continued to support the TNA self determination policies.
 He stated:

 Criticism of international interventions

 Ranawaka has also been critical of international intervention in Sri Lanka stating that anyone who takes action against Sri Lanka will be supporting terrorism.
 In April 2011 Ranawaka called the United Nations' report on alleged war crimes in Sri Lanka 'diplomatic terrorism'.
 Ranwaka has also opposed airstrikes against Libya.

 Arrest

-On 18 December 2019, he was arrested regarding his alleged involvement in a hit and run case which happened in 2016.
+On 18 December 2019, he was arrested regarding his alleged involvement in a hit and run case injuring two people in 2016.
+He is alleged to have been connected to the abduction of family members of a major witness.
 He was summoned in the Magistrate court the same day he was arrested and was initially remanded until 19 December 2019.
 He was further ordered by the court to be remanded until 24 December 2019.